romerojunior/electronics/THEORY_RC.md

 > * Carbon Film or Metal Film Resistors: 10Ω to 1MΩ in standard values for 1/4w.
 > * Potentiometers: 10kΩ, 50kΩ, 100kΩ, 500kΩ, 1MΩ (logarithmic/audio taper for volume/tone).

+---

 ### Voltage Divider

+A voltage divider is a circuit made of two resistors (or more) that splits voltage.
 As long as the values of `R` are the same, the voltage output will be 1/2 of the voltage output.

+If you have resistors R1 and R2, and input voltage Vin, the output voltage is:

+`Vout = Vin x (R2 / (R1+R2))`

 * If `V(in) = 9V` then `V(out) = 4.5V`.